Software-Improvement-Group/sigridci/docs/capabilities/portfolio-overview.md

-# Uses: - Portfolio level
+# Portfolio-level overview

 This section describes the main functionalities and typical uses/analysis questions on portfolio level.

-For system-level details, see [use-system](../getting-started/uses-system.md).
+For the system-level page, see [system level](system-overview.md).

 ## Main capabilities

 This section describes the quality aspects / tabs that you will encounter in Sigrid.

 <img src="../images/portfolio-overview-top-bar.png" width="600" />